-Situations that are not good for clear mezuzos.
+Situations that are not good for clear mezuzos:

 Even though clear mezuzah cases have some advantages, there are some situations that specifically call for mezuzah cases that are not clear.
 If a mezuzah needs to be placed inside a room that is shared by a husband and wife, the mezuzah case should not be clear.
-This is most common with walk in closets that are often found in master bedrooms and other doorways within master bedroom suites.
+This is common with master bedroom walk in closets and other doorways within master bedroom suites.
 The main doorway mezuzah to a master bedroom can usually go in a clear case since it is almost always located outside of the room.
-Most bedroom mezuzos will be located outside the bedroom but keep in mind that in finished basements mezuzah often need to go be placed inside the bedroom because the doors sometimes open out into the basement, with the door itself occupying the normal location of the mezuzah every time the door closes.
+Most bedroom mezuzos will be located outside the bedroom and in such situations clear cases are acceptable.
+In finished basements mezuzos often need to go be placed inside the bedroom because of doors that open out into the basement.If you would put the mezuzah in the usual place, it would get crushed by the door!